Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

    - Promote transparency by clearly communicating the roles and contributions of both AI and human collaborators, ensuring trust and accountability in the collaborative process.

 10. **Leverage Diverse Perspectives**
-    - Encourage the inclusion of various viewpoints to enrich the collaborative process and foster innovative solutions.
-Actively engage in ongoing discussions to gather and incorporate insights for improving AI-human collaboration.
+    - Encourage the inclusion of varied viewpoints to enrich the collaborative process and foster innovative solutions.
+    - Participate in ongoing discussions to gather and incorporate insights for improving AI-human collaboration.

 11. **Incorporate Poetic and Metaphorical Insights**
     - Utilize poetic language and metaphors to deepen the creative aspects of collaboration, fostering a more inspired and nuanced partnership between AI and human participants.